FRC1257/robotics-training/docs/frc/1-Basics/1c-Architecture.md

 ## Main.java

 `Main.java` is a file that will **never** be edited.
 This is because it is a file that is super behind-the-scenes and just serves to initialize our `Robot.java` file and tell the robot to begin executing code from it.

+## /util

+This folder contains some utility classes that are used by other sections of our robot code.
+In the template, we only have stuff related to controllers that we use inside of `RobotContainer`.
+To summarize though, the `SnailController` is a subclass of the WPILib provided `XboxController` class.
+We use this because we need to add some extra features to the controller that make our lives way easier.
+Some of these include an easier way to bind controller inputs, getting the triggers, applying deadbands, and inverting the y-axis of both of the joysticks.

 ## Constants.java